zalish-shawon/polling-survey-client/README.md

 - There are admin, surveyor, and user dashboards.
 The admin can manage all users and surveys.
 - Pro users can also make comments, and users can report a survey.
 - Surveyors have the ability to create and edit surveys.
+- the admin has the authority to unpublish the poll.
+- The admin can provide feedback to the survey creator if any poll requires unpublishing.

 **Technology**: React.js, Tailwind CSS, MongoDB, Express.js, Node.js, Private route, Firebase Authentication.